-Computer science is a branch of science that deals with the theory of computation or the design of computers.
-It is the study of automating algorithmic processes that scale.
+Computer science deals with the theory of computation, the design of computers, and the study of automating algorithmic processes.
 It studies the theory, experimentation, and engineering that form the basis for the design and use of computers.
-The study of computer science involves programming, but it delves beyond just writing more complex or eye-catching programs.
+Computer science involves programming as a tool for problem-solving, but it goes well beyond this.
 A good comprehension of computer science helps the student design better programs and understand how to use a computer to solve new problems and to understand complex systems.

-- To give our computer science minors an understanding of computer science, its nature and uses; to prepare students to become effective users of computer science in their careers;
+- To give computer science students an understanding of computer science, its nature, and uses; to prepare students to become effective users of computer science in their careers.

-- To give our students interested in continuing to graduate study in computer science or other disciplines that use computational skills an adequate preparation to succeed in that study;
+- To give our students interested in continuing to graduate study in computer science or other disciplines that use computational skills and adequate preparation to succeed in that study.

 - To prepare students to excel in their majors.
 This includes students in distribution courses, and mathematics majors and minors.